TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

    >>>

-If you have defined your own classes which you pass to function calls, you have to implement a :meth:`from_param` class method for them to be able to use them in the :attr:`argtypes` sequence.
-The :meth:`from_param` class method receives the Python object passed to the function call, it should do a typecheck or whatever is needed to make sure this object is acceptable, and then return the object itself, its :attr:`_as_parameter_` attribute, or whatever you want to
+If you have defined your own classes which you pass to function calls, you have to implement a :meth:`kutoka_param` kundi method for them to be able to use them in the :attr:`argtypes` sequence.
+The :meth:`kutoka_param` kundi method receives the Python object passed to the function call, it should do a typecheck or whatever is needed to make sure this object is acceptable, and then return the object itself, its :attr:`_as_parameter_` attribute, or whatever you want to